JakobMaranzano/Summer2020/README.md

   * Create/modify dashboards.
 The pre-installed dashboard is in *grafana/grafana.db*,
   which gets coppied to */var/lib/grafana* within the container and is a named volume *grafana-data*.

-# Author

-**Brent Maranzano**

-# License

-This project is licensed under the MIT License - see the LICENSE file for details